 A foreign company shall not have a place of business in Labuan or carry on business in Labuan unless it is registered as a foreign Labuan company (“Labuan Branch”) under the Labuan Companies Act 1990 (“LCA”).
 This write-up does not apply to a foreign company registered under the Malaysian Companies Act 2016.
-The LCA requires the engagement of services of a Labuan IBFC registered trust company to act as its registration agent.
+The LCA requires the engagement of services of a Labuan IBFC registered trust company to act as its registered agent.

 Kensington Trust Labuan Limited is a licensed trust company in Labuan and may assist you with the registration and administration of your Labuan Branch.